top of page

 Consistent with Waldorf education’s emphasis on learning through direct experience, children in the lower grades (1-4) should be allowed to develop new ideas and attitudes based on real personal interactions, without the distortion of mediation through technology.
 Children in the lower grades should not be exposed to electronic media in their daily lives.

-During grades 5, 6, and 7, it is appropriate for students to have a gradual and guided introduction to the applications and use of electronic media.
+During grades 5 - 7, it is appropriate for students to have a gradual and guided introduction to the applications and use of electronic media.
 During these transition years, use and exposure to media should be very moderate, under clear parental guidance and participation, and not work to the detriment of the social and educational climate of the class.
 Media exposure can be a socially divisive influence in these years and often works directly against what is brought in the classroom.
 Children in these grades should not be exposed to electronic media during the school week, and should have, at most, limited exposure on weekends and vacations.

 Implementing the Media Policy at School

-The use of cell phones for any purpose by students is not permitted on campus between 8AM and dismissal time, during school activities or on school sponsored trips without a teacher’s permission.
+The use of cell phones for any purpose by students is not permitted on campus between 8:00am and dismissal time, during school activities, or on school sponsored trips without a teacher’s permission.
 During school hours, all cell phones must be turned off.
-On campus outside of school hours, phones may only be used as telephones, and never for Internet access, as cameras, gaming or audio devices.
-Cell phones may never be used by students inside of school buildings.
+This policy extends to adults as well.
+On campus, phones may only be used as telephones, and never for Internet access, as cameras, gaming, or audio devices.

 Note: If a SSWS student will be bringing a cell phone to school, the phone must be kept in a backpack, not on the child’s person, and must be registered with the school office.

-Personal audio or video devices (such as music/MP3 players, PDAs, cameras) are not permitted on SSWS’s campus, during school activities, or on any school trips without a teacher’s permission.
+Personal audio or video devices (such as music/MP3 players, PDAs, cameras) are not permitted on SSWS's campus, during school activities, or on any school trips without a teacher’s permission.
+When determined by a teacher to be appropriate, media may be used in some instances for supervised educational purposes.

 Implementing the Media Policy Outside of School

 It is essential to the successful implementation of the media policy that parents guide their children in the appropriate uses of electronic media outside of the school environment.
-We encourage parents to keep an open dialogue with their children, other class parents, teachers, and advisors regarding media.
+We encourage parents to keep an open dialogue with their children, other class parents, teachers,and advisors regarding media.
 Specifically, parents should speak to teachers either privately or with other parents in class or other group meetings about their questions and challenges related to media, so that together they can work out viable approaches.